tcottrell321/school_district_analysis/README.md

 * Group Scores by School Type (District, Charter)

 # Conclusions Drawn from Data Analysis
-The Complete Analysis for Challenge 4 is contained in the Challenge4 pdf file in this repository.
+The Complete Analysis is contained in the Challenge4 pdf file in this repository.
 Please see this for complete results, printouts from python program and more detailed conclusions.

 Additional general conclusions not in Challenge 4 report:
 * There was a loose inverse relationship between per capita spending and overall school performanceno with the highest spending schools having the worse performance.